Research

 Working Paper

-“When Export Controls Backfire: Evidence from 2019 Korea-Japan Trade Dispute” [Draft]
+“When Export Controls Backfire: Evidence from 2019 Korea-Japan Trade Dispute” [PDF]

 Abstract